pulibrary/imagecat-rails/README.md

 This project uses [asdf](https://asdf-vm.com/) (see .tool-versions for the current ruby version)

 `bundle install` will install the dependencies for this project.
+Use `bundle install` also when updating ruby gems for this project.

 ## Database Setup